 It is advised that native Finnish speakers write their entire application in Finnish.
 If the working language of the project is English the attachments can be in English but the application itself and the reasoning should be in Finnish.

-Foreign applicants can write the application completely in English.
+Non-Finnish speaker applicants can write the application completely in English.

-These attachments should as well be submitted online in PDF-form.
+All attachments should be submitted in PDF-form.

 In your work/research plan (3–10 pages) should be presented the following:

 - The background, aim and purpose of the project

 Briefly describe the total funding of the project.
 Has the project in question been funded in the past?
 If so, at what time and how much.
 If you have done the project in question with salary funding, mentioning this is enough.
 The evaluator of the application should get an overview of the funding of your project.
 Costs of the project should be equal with financing.

 A personal working grant is intended for normal living expenses, which do not have to be specified.

 If you have received prior funding for the same project from Jenny and Antti Wihuri Foundation, clarify its progress and the relationship of the new application to the previously funded project.

 If the work plan fits in to the ‘’Plan’’ part of the application form you do not have to upload a separate work plan.